htylab/tigerbx/README.md

 -z: Forces storing in nii.gz format.
 -A: Affines images to template(default is MNI152).
 -r: Registers images to template(default is MNI152).
+-F: Registers images to template using the FuseMorph method(default is MNI152).
 -T: The template filename.
 -R: Rigid transforms images to template(default is MNI152).
 ```